5 Ways to Allergy-Proof Your Bedroom This Spring

 - Wash bed linens in hot (130 degrees Fahrenheit) water and don't line dry them.
 Clean the lint trap after each cycle, and have dryer vents checked and cleaned annually or as needed.

 - Keep in mind that cleaning is bound to kick up dust.
 Have the allergy sufferer vacate the premises for a few hours until the dust settles.
 And if the person doing the cleaning has allergies, a face mask is a smart idea.

 Your mattress needs regular cleaning too!
-Here's how to spring clean your mattress.
+Here's how to deep clean your mattress.